André Chénier: Life

 Chénier was taken to the Luxembourg Palace and afterwards to the Prison Saint-Lazare.
 During the 140 days of his imprisonment he wrote a series of iambs (in alternate lines of 12 and 8 syllables) denouncing the Convention, which "hiss and stab like poisoned bullets", and which were smuggled to his family by a jailer.
 In prison he also composed his most famous poem, "Jeune captive", a poem at once of enchantment and of despair, inspired by the misfortunes of his fellow captive the duchesse de Fleury, née Aimée de Coigny.
 Ten days before Chénier's death, the painter Joseph-Benoît Suvée completed the well-known portrait of him, shown in the box above.
+Aimée de Coigny survived the Terror, her freedom being bought by Casimir, Comte de Montrond on the same day that she was to follow Chénier to the guillotine.

 Chénier might have been overlooked but for the well-meant, indignant officiousness of his father.
 Marie-Joseph tried, but failed, to prevent his brother's execution.
-Maximilien Robespierre, who was himself in dangerous straits, remembered Chénier as the author of the venomous verses in the Journal de Paris and had him hauled before the Revolutionary Tribunal, which sentenced him to death.
-Chénier was one of the last people executed by Robespierre.
+It is possible that the French government remembered Chénier as the author of the venomous verses in the Journal de Paris and had him tried by the Revolutionary Tribunal for that reason.

-At sundown, Chénier was taken by tumbrel to the guillotine at what is now the Place de la Nation.
+Chénier was convicted by the Revolutionary Tribunal.
+At sundown, he was taken by tumbrel to the guillotine at what is now the Place de la Nation.
 He was executed along with Françoise-Thérèse de Choiseul-Stainville, Princesse Joseph de Monaco, on a charge of conspiracy.
 Robespierre was seized by the National Convention only two days later, and executed on July 28.
 Chénier, aged 31 at his execution, was buried in the Cimetière de Picpus.